how to deal with haters in life

 A man walking away through the grass.

 Walking away can be an even stronger signal than disregarding them since it shows you’re unafraid to take action.
-It shows that you won’t put up with their actions, but also aren’t willing to give them the satisfaction of answering with an emotional response.
+It demonstrates that you won’t put up with their actions, but also aren’t willing to give them the satisfaction of answering with an emotional response.

 Thus, walking away can be another tool in your arsenal to deal with haters.
 The more uninterested you are and seem, the more effective this technique will generally be.